 What do you do while you’re waiting for test results?

-“We ask patients to hold off on any strenuous physical workouts, but patients can continue routine household activities,” Chaudhari said.
+Hold off on any strenuous physical workouts, but you can continue routine household activities.

 Should you worry about getting a stress test?